 Never improvise during a firing.
 Even if you've done them before and even if they're well planned, these are always stressful.
 Don't rely on your real-time judgement to determine what to do or say.
 Follow a pre-prepared script closely.
 This has the added advantage of serving as a record of exactly what was said in case there are legal issues afterward.
 When you improvise, you don't have a record of what was said, weakening your legal defensibility.

-Be wary of the inclination in many subjects of firing to engage you in a nuanced discussion about why this is occurring.
-To the maximum extent your organization permits it, it's always good to give feedback, but it can help to segment most of this into a separate conversation.
+Be wary of the inclination in many people to engage you in a nuanced discussion about why this is occurring.
+To the maximum extent your organization's policy permits it, it's always good to give feedback, but it can help to segment most of this into a separate conversation.
 This keeps the firing conversation about operational concerns—on the decision and next steps—not on the inherently nuanced and changing nature of performance assessment.
 When you discuss these in depth, it's easy to get into a situation where you have to concede a point, which makes the firing sound unprincipled, unreasonable, or unplanned, and therefore, not final.
 Everything you do and say should reinforce that the decision has already occurred and we're now discussing what happens next.

 Step 4: Message and manage the team